jelisejev/ts-workshop/README.md

 # ts-workshop
-A CSS analytics application for the TypeScript workshop
+A CSS analytics application for the TypeScript workshop.

 ## Running